request an appointment online.

 Cancer Survivorship Week

-To commemorate National Cancer Survivors Day, held annually on the first Sunday in June, MD Anderson is hosting online activities June 4-10, 2023.
+To commemorate National Cancer Survivors Day, held annually on the first Sunday in June, MD Anderson is hosting events June 1-7, 2025.

-Events will be held online to provide a safe, accessible event and reduce the spread of infection.
+Events will be held online, making these activities safe and accessible and reducing the spread of infection.

-- Lectures about anticancer living, stress management, nutrition, meditation and online Labyrinth session
+- Lectures about anticancer living, stress management, nutrition, meditation, fertility and family planning, and online Labyrinth session

 - Skin care classes